-We typically offer only a few teaching or research assistantships to graduate students.
+We typically offer a few teaching or research assistantships to graduate students.
 Occasionally, students may qualify for a fellowship.
 Students are selected for these opportunities based on their application materials and/or their performance on campus.
 Sometimes graduate hourly positions assisting with grading or research or additional assistantships will become available once students are on campus.
-For example, a professor may be granted a research fund that will require graduate student help.

-Decisions regarding assistantships are dependent on budgets.
-Some decisions are made in March and others will be made in July with the start of the fiscal year.
+Funding decisions are usually included in the admission letter.
+Because funding decisions are dependent on the budget, sometimes additional decisions are made in July with the start of the new fiscal year.

 How many classes will I have each semester?